 A DVT is also more likely to occur where there is some factor that makes the blood more likely to clot, including:

-- Hormone medications - some research studies have indicated that there may be an increased risk of DVT associated with some types of oestrogen-containing oral contraceptive pills, as well as some hormone replacement therapies (HRT).
+- Hormone medications – some research studies have indicated that there may be a small increased risk of DVT associated with some types of oestrogen-containing oral contraceptive pills, as well as some hormone replacement therapies (HRT).

 - Certain cancers